BartyPitt/RoboticsProject/docs/overview.rst

 Setup Functions
 -------------------

 The main file collates all the code that is split into separate files into one executable file.
-To do this effectively, we first need to import all of the required external functions, and all the necessary python libraries.
+To do this effectively, first it is necessary to import all of the required external functions and python libraries.

 .. warning::